pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.

-TODO make theoretical layout section
-[From a layout perspective, this automatism wouldn't have to be built in, but weirdly, MathML builds it in.
-In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on the barebones of layout.]
+From a layout perspective, this automatism wouldn't have to be built in, but weirdly, MathML builds it in.
+In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on just the necessary parts of layout.

 This means, we have intentionally ambiguous layout instructions.

+As a result, heuristics cheat in a non-visual context to make this ambiguity go away.
+Simply say "sum from ... to" - tada, problem solve!
+But of course now you have three new problems: a) what if it isn't a sum?
+b) what if it is a sum but using a different character for the summation operator?
+c) what if the authors want to use side- and overscripts to mean different things?

 #### Practical